Retail Sales Training

 Here's how to get started… and a whole lot more.

-There are a lot of sales training programs out there for all types of products; from cars to insurance, from luxury aircraft to timeshares, from real estate to software. retail sales training flooring.
+There are many sales training programs for all types of products, from cars to insurance, luxury aircraft to timeshares, and real estate to software.

 But retail sales training is different.

-Where the above products have sales cycles that take days or weeks or even months or years, retail shopping in a store takes only about 20 minutes.
-It is a short transaction that usually involves only one visit and one decision maker.
+Where the above products have sales cycles that take days, weeks, or even months or years, retail shopping in a store takes only about 20 minutes.
+It is a short transaction usually involving only one visit and a decision maker.

 Where someone looking for new software might have submitted a form or signed up for a trial, and the salesperson then knows a lot about them—enough to also research their prospect on LinkedIn and other social media—a typical retail salesperson is blind; they don’t know who their shopper is, what their needs, wants, or desires are, and what their level of interest is in buying any of it.

 That’s why retail sales training is so important.
-Your associates need to find and relay as much of that information as possible, and in as nice as way possible, to keep each shopper engaged enough to buy from that salesperson in your brick and mortar store that day.
+Your associates need to find and relay as much of that information as possible, and in as nice a way as possible, to keep each shopper engaged enough to buy from that salesperson in your brick-and-mortar store that day.
 And without a discount.

-This is the typical way retailers look at customers; they just want to attracting more shoppers and hope they'll get great reviews on social media.
+This is the typical approach retailers take to customers; they just want to attract more shoppers and hope to get great reviews on social media.

 All retail sales training is trying to do is increase your ability to convert more browsers into customers in your brick and mortar retail store.